“if you aspire to reach others, keep things fresh”

 Time and time again I speak with business owners who say they never update their website.
 Instead they just put any updates or new info on their FB page.

-While this may be easy or convenient for them, there are a host of reasons why this is a bad practice.
+While this may be easy, convenient or inexpensive for them, there are a host of reasons why this is a bad practice.
 Simply put, NOT EVERYONE IS ON FACEBOOK!
 Nor do they want to be forced over to your FB page to wade through the chatter in search of info.

-Facebook is a marketing channel and opportunity for engagement.
+Keep in mind, Facebook is a marketing channel and opportunity for engagement.
 However, FB is NOT for everyone.
 And people have good reasons for wanting nothing to do with it – (myself included!).
-So if you only update your FB page, then you are literally alienating an entire segment of prospects or customers.
-And from an SEO perspective, ignoring your website over your Facebook page is even worse.
+So if you only update your FB page, then you may be alienating an entire segment of prospects or customers.
+And from an SEO perspective, ignoring your website over your Facebook page is ill-advised.

 In general, keeping your site updated helps build credibility and trust for your business.
 It shares information with your existing and potentially new customers and can answer questions or offer solutions.
 This overall can be a positive reflection of the business itself – which in turn can drive more traffic, sales and conversions from your site.